mongodb-developer/workshop/README.md

 ![Github branch navigation](images/branches.png)

 - The `atlas` workshop will teach you
-  - how to setup a MongoDB Atlas free tier cluster,
+  - how to set up a MongoDB Atlas free tier cluster,
-  - how to setup the security to access your cluster,
+  - how to set up the security to access your cluster,
   - how to import the sample data sets.
 - The `realm-data-enrichment` branch will teach you
   - how to create a Realm application,
   - how to create an HTTP service and a POST webhook,
-  - how to setup a trigger and enrich your data using a REST API.
+  - how to set up a trigger and enrich your data using a REST API.
+- The `realm-web-sdk` branch will teach you
+  - how to create a Realm application,
+  - how to set up your realm application to access data in MongoDB Atlas using the Realm Web SDK,
+  - how to host your static website in MongoDB Realm.
 - The `compass` branch will teach you
-  - how to setup MongoDB Compass,
+  - how to set up MongoDB Compass,
   - how to create a geo-spatial query,
   - how to use the aggregation pipeline builder.
 - WIP - The `python` contains a workshop around pymongo